 As part of your treatment and recovery you may be referred to a dietician.
-They are part of the Allied Health Professionals at Sussex Partnership.
+They are part of the Allied Health Professions at Sussex Partnership.

 Good nutrition is vital for general health and wellbeing but is even more important when you are unwell.
 Dietitians are qualified health professionals who assess, diagnose and treat diet and nutritional problems at an individual level – and also advise on wider public health issues in relation to diet and nutrition.